orval-labs/orval/docs/src/pages/reference/configuration.md

 => petstore.ts is petstore.service.ts

-If you don't use the `schemas` property only one file will be created with all the models for every tags
+If you don't use the `schemas` property only one file will be created with all the models for every tag.

 #### Value: tags-split